sadasystems/ngm_gcp_infra/README.md

 ##### Terraform State

 It is important to understand the function of Terraform state data.
-That topic is out of the scope of this document, but for this project, "tfstate" as is typically referred to, is stored in a GCP Bucket: `northgate-markets-terraform-state`.
+That topic is out of the scope of this document, but for this project, "terraform state" as is sometimes referred to, is stored in a GCP Bucket: `northgate-markets-terraform-state`.
 It will not be stored locally on any filesystem.
 One must never assume that data is stored encrypted in this bucket. *_IT IS NOT_*.
 Therefore always protect access to this bucket to only authorized persons or service accounts!
 And always take care to think about how a secret is accessed or stored for creation of new resources with Terraform.

-[NOTE]:  The GCP bucket referred to is NOT created by this IaC code.
+[NOTE]:  The GCP bucket housing the terraform state file(s) is NOT created by this IaC code.
 It must be created prior to running this code.

 #### FAQ